redhat-cip/dci-control-server/README.md

 The REST API is available for any type of objects.
 You can browse the database on http://127.0.0.1:5000/.

+## Endpoints

+The resources of DCI can be accessed through our API in a Restful way.
+Currently, only the json output format is supported.

+Each resource provides two endpoints, one for listing: `/resources/`, one for fetching a dedicated element: `/resources/<resource_id>/`.

+On those endpoints we can use some parameters on the GET method to filter, search or complete results.

+On the listing endpoint:

+`/resources?sort=field1,-field2&limit=20&offset=0&where=field1:foo,field2:bar&embed:resource1,resource2`

+* `sort` parameter will allow the user to sort the listing output according to fields, the sorting is done by ascending results, if the field is prefixed with `-`, the sorting is done descending.
+The order also matter, it sorts the first field, when its done it sorts the second field with the resources which have the same first field values, and so on.
+In our example, it will sort ascending on field1 and on resources which have the same value for field1 will sort descending on field2.

+* `limit` parameter is usually used with the offset one in order to paginate results.
+It will limit the number of resources retrivied, by default it is set to 20 entries, but you can augment that value.
+Be careful, the more you fetch the longer the http call can be.

+* `offset` parameter is the second pagination parameter, this will indicate at which entry we want to start the listing in the order defined by default or with other parameters.

+* `where` parameter is here to filter the resources according to a field value.
+In this example we will retrieve the resources which field1 is equal to foo and field2 equal to bar.

+* `embed` parameter is for shipping linked resources in the result, in this example, the result will contain the resource1 and resource2 object into the resources fetched.
+Like the paginations parameter be careful when using this parameter as it can considerably slow down the http request.

+On the resource endpoint:

+`/resources/<resource_id>?embed:resource1,resource2`

+* `embed` parameter is the only one available at this endpoint and provides the same features as the one in the listing endpoint.

+### Component Type

+object attributes:

+* id
+* created_at
+* updated_at
+* name

+listing url: `/api/v1/componenttypes`

+*   `GET`: get all the components type

+    response: 200 {'componenttypes': [{componenttype1}, {componenttype2}]}

+*   `POST`: create a component type element

+    data: {'name': ...}

+    response: 201 {'componenttype': {componenttype}}

+resource url: `/api/v1/componenttypes/<componenttype_id>`

+*   `GET`: retrieve the dedicated component type

+    response: 200 {'componenttype': {componenttype}}

+*   `PUT`: update the given component type

+    data: {'name': ...}

+    response: 204 {'componenttype': {componentype}}

+*   `DELETE`: remove the given component type

+    response: 204

+### Component

+object attributes

+* id
+* created_at
+* updated_at
+* name
+* componenttype

+listing url: `/api/v1/components`

+*   `GET`: get all the components

+    response: 200 {'components': [{component1}, {component2}]}

+*   `POST`: create a component element

+    data: {'name': ..., 'componenttype': ...}

+    response: 201 {'component': {component}}

+resource url: `/api/v1/components/<component_id>`

+*   `GET`: retrieve the dedicated component

+    response: 200 {'component': {component}}

+*   `PUT`: update the given component

+    data: {'name': ..., 'componenttype': ...}

+    response: 201 {'component': {component}}

+*   `DELETE`: remove the given component

+    response: 204

 # The API documentation

 By installing these extra requirements, you can enable the /docs API documentation